michelleful/BirthdayBraille/README.md

 Doing this was also a way to test out some of my language learning ideas, even though this was just teaching a writing system:

 * Make learning about *discovery* rather than using explicit instruction
-* Frequent repetition in different contexts to minimise boredom, rather than using static flashcards that get boring after a while
+* Frequent repetition in a variety of contexts, rather than using static flashcards that get stale fast
 * Encourage discovery of meta-patterns and extrapolation to unseen items

 ## Feedback